Diana Pinel and her daughter Diana Quer who appears much younger than when she died.

 This is how close to you I feel, Diana. . .
 Because we have been and will always be close to each other, I can’t express with words the pain I feel inside, but I take comfort in knowing that our hearts will go on beating together in mine.
 You have been the best daughter I could have and I hope you could feel how proud of you I am for all the good things you’ve done for the people around you.
 Your kindness knew no limits and you will go on doing good wherever you are so that nobody would suffer what you sadly had gone through.
 But remember what I always told you: God chose you to be one of his best warriors to fight the hardest battle.
 Many will live, thanks to you.
 There is a “before” and “after” in your life; you came to accomplish a mission like the angel that you were.
 God will surely fold his arms around you and protect you the way I used to do here on earth.
 I love you more than I ever thought possible and that’s because you taught me how.
 (Unofficial translation.)

 Diana Quer died at dawn of 22 August 2016 in the town of Puebla del Caramiñal, A Coruña, northern Spain.
-The police as well as the civic volunteers searched high and low for 497 days but she was nowhere in sight until her remains were found on 31 December 2017.
+The police as well as the civic volunteers searched high and low for 497.
+Unsuccessfully.

-Th presumable abduction of Diana Quer enjoyed intense media coverage especially during the early months.
-Then it waned.
+The presumable abduction of Diana Quer was widely and intensely covered by the media especially during the early months.
+Then the coverage waned.

-Media and public interest were revived 16 months later following the prime suspect’s confession to the crime and showed the Guardia Civil the place where he hid the girl’s body: a well in a warehouse in Rianjo, some 20 kilometers from where the searchers had lost all traces of Diana on 22 August.
+Media and public interest were revived 16 months later following José Enrique Abuín confession to the crime.
+In the morning of 31 December 2017, he led the Guardia Civil to the place where he hid the girl’s body: a well in a warehouse in Rianjo, some 20 kilometers from where the searchers had lost all traces of Diana on 22 August.
 Diana’s body was held down by bricks at the bottom of the watery well that was covered with a metal sheet.
-In the morning of 31 December the murderer himself led the authorities to the well.
 The warehouse is located just 200 meters from the family home of Albuin’s.

 The investigation of the case remains open, pending court decision on the guilt of the self-confessed suspect at Court Nº 1 of Riveira, A Coruña.

 Diana María Quer López-Pinel (Madrid, 12 April 1998 — A Coruña province, 22 August 2016), was 18 years and four months old when the tragedy struck.
-She resided with her divorced mother and younger sister Valeria in the afluent municipality of Pozuelo de Alarcon in the Autonomous Community of Madrid.
+She resided with her divorced mother and younger sister Valeria in the affluent municipality of Pozuelo de Alarcon in Madrid.
 The three used to spend summer in Puebla del Caramiñal.
-The night before her death, Diana attended the much awaited town fiesta.
+The night before her death, Diana attended the much-awaited town fiesta.
 At around 02:43 AM on 22 August, after exchanging several messages on WhatsApp with her mother and some friends, she disappeared without a trace.

 In view of the lack of any other results, the Riveira court called off the search until new developments emerged.
 By then the Guardia Civil had interrogated some 200 suspicious individuals, mainly those convicted of previous crimes of sexual aggression or drug trafficking.
 But even when the number was narrowed down to the 80 more plausible suspects, it was still all so inconclusive and no arrests could be made.